Behaviour, Rewards and Sanctions:

-We have celebration assembly on a weekly basis and it’s the best assembly of the week!
-Certificates are given out for all sorts of different things- photographs of our winners can be seen outside Mrs Dixon’s office and are updated every Friday.
+We have a weekly celebration assembly and it’s the best assembly of the week!
+Certificates are given out for all sorts of different things; photographs of our winners can be seen outside Mrs Dixon’s office and are updated every Friday.

 Key Stage Systems: